 How much is the fee for use of the church?

 - The offering for the church is $1,100.00.
 A non-refundable deposit of $600.00 is required to confirm the date and time of the wedding.
 The balance of $500.00 is due six months prior to the wedding and once paid is also non-refundable.

-- Payment covers the use of the church, and the Immaculata will provide a Rehearsal Coordinator and Wedding Sacristan/Coordinator.
+- Payment covers the use of the church, and the Immaculata will provide a Wedding Coordinator to lead your rehearsal and assist in the church on your wedding day.
 Musicians, florists, etc. must be contracted separately.

 - Payments must be made in the form of check, cash, money order or credit cards.
 Credit card payments must be made in person at the office.

 - It is customary to provide your presiding priest with a stipend or honorarium following the ceremony.